NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/M/Matsuki's Medicinal Wine.md

 * * *

 Old Matsuki's private brew has quite the kick.
 In addition to making you tipsy, this medicinal wine works wonders in helping to recover from disease—including (ironically) drug addiction.
-Matsuki's medicinal wine functions as [[Alcohol|Alcohol]], except that its saving throw is a DC 18 Fortitude check save.
+Matsuki's medicinal wine functions as [[3-Rules/Character Building/Equipment/A/Alcohol|Alcohol]], except that its saving throw is a DC 18 Fortitude check save.
 In addition, upon drinking a dose of Matsuki's medicinal wine, you gain a +2 item bonus to Fortitude saving throws against diseases and poisons for 24 hours.
 This applies to your daily save against a disease's progression; however, the bonus doesn't apply to any checks you attempt against Matsuki's medical wine itself.

 [[Equipment Effects/Effect_ Matsuki's Medicinal Wine|Effect: Matsuki's Medicinal Wine]]